 SHOSTAKOVICH, Dmitry

-Sonata for viola and piano in C major op.
+Sonata for viola and piano in C major Op.
 147

 II.
 Allegretto

-Gérard Caussé, guest professor
+Gérard Caussé, visiting professor

 João Victor Fransozo, student

-Antonia Valente, accompanying pianist
+Antonia Valente, accompanist pianist

 Language: English